Basel-City 2026: All Verified Changes

 Is the U-Abo still worth it?

-Costs are creeping up, but the U-Abo is still cheap compared with other Swiss cities.
-Zurich's monthly Zone 110 pass tops CHF 100.
-People who live and work in Basel are typically better off with the U-Abo than driving — and that is before counting fuel, servicing and wear.
+Even at CHF 86 per month, the U-Abo is cheap compared with other Swiss cities — Zurich's monthly Zone 110 pass tops CHF 100.
+People who live and work in Basel are typically better off with the U-Abo than driving, especially once a length-based parking permit and fuel are added in.

 Tax angle: employees can deduct the actual cost of their commute from taxable income.
-If the U-Abo is used exclusively for the commute, the full amount counts as travel expenses on the tax return — up to the federal cap of CHF 3'000 per year.
+If the U-Abo is used for the commute, it counts as travel expenses on the tax return — up to the federal cap of CHF 3'000 per year.

 |---|---|---|